Domestic Violence Battery in Pinellas County, FL

 State Attorney’s Office on Domestic Violence in Pinellas – Visit the website of Bernie McCabe, the State Attorney for the Sixth Judicial Circuit in Pinellas County, FL, to learn more about how domestic violence cases are prosecuted.
 According to the State Attorney, domestic violence is defined as a “violent confrontation that explodes in the home between family members; between two people in a relationship who live together; or who live apart but share a mutual child, or who are divorced, or who at one time lived together.”
 The evidence in a domestic violence case reviewed by the prosecutor typically includes police reports, 911 calls, pictures of the alleged victim’s injuries, the offender’s criminal record, and written information provided by the alleged victim to the SAO detailing the immediate case and past incidents of violence.
 Find information about the domestic violence hotline and local shelters.
 Victims of domestic violence cases currently being prosecuted by the State Attorney’s Office can call the Pinellas State Attorney Domestic Violence Division at 727-464-6013.

 Deputy in Pinellas County Arrested on Domestic Violence Charges – Being arrested for domestic violence battery in Pinellas County, FL, might come with a lifetime of consequences to you, your career, and your family.
+The consequences are particularly harsh for law enforcement officers accused of this crime.
 On February 10, 2021, a Pinellas County Sheriff’s Office deputy was arrested and charged with false imprisonment and domestic battery.
 The arrest report alleged that he battered his girlfriend, handcuffed her, and prevented her from leaving home.
 After the arrest, the deputy was placed on administrative reassignment in a non-sworn position pending the outcome of the criminal case and an internal investigation.
 Information about the case was disclosed in press release 21-017 from the PCSO from the Professional Standards Bureau of the Administrative Investigation Division at the Pinellas County Sheriff’s Office.

 Pinellas County Domestic Violence Task Force – Visit the Pinellas Coalition to End Domestic Violence website, formerly the Pinellas County Domestic Violence Task Force.
 Their website explains the history of the organization beginning in January of 1988 when the Police Standards Council founded the PDVTF.
 Learn more about upcoming events, including the general assembly meeting of the Pinellas Coalition to End Domestic Violence that will be held virtually on Tuesday, July 19, 2022, from 2-4 p.m. via Zoom.